Acupuncture and Natural Treatment Options for Depression

 Practiced for over 2,500 years, acupuncture is a branch of Chinese medicine that treats the energetic level of the human body/mind.
 As surprising as it is to most people, acupuncture is usually a profoundly relaxing experience that establishes a deep quality of restoration and balance to the central nervous system.
 Most people feel altered, floaty, dreamy, or sleepy after treatment.
 This feeling tends to stick around for a few hours after the treatment and becomes a more continuous experience with repetitive treatment.
 Acupuncture works by balancing the flow of Qi, or internal life force, in the body.
 Anxiety is typically a byproduct of weak Qi in the heart or kidneys.
 Other symptoms such as low back pain, heart palpitations, insomnia, irritability, or nightmares commonly accompany the depression.

 There are a number of Chinese herbal formulas that can work wonders for depression.
+Once we have arrived at a Chinese Medical diagnosis the herbal prescription follows.
 Here is a brief list of formulas I commonly use in my practice to treat this condition.

 gui pi tang

 jin gui shen qi wan